sarajahedazad/ME700-Final-Project/README.md

 qsub -N myjob_msavsfea -hold_jid "myjobarr*" job_msavsfea.sh

 ```
-Note: to remove the email option look into files `
+Note: to remove the email option look into files `job_meshgen.sh` and `job_msavsfea.sh` and remove the line of codes that start with
-Becarefull

 When you are done with the environment, you can deactivate it by typing this in the terminal: `mamba deactivate`
 ### Step 4: Look at the results